 This article includes links to our travel partners at TripAdvisor, where you can read traveller reviews, book tours and plan your visit to Dublin.

-Known for its music, its friendly and hospitable people, and fascinating legends and tales, Ireland is one of the most beloved countries in the world.
+Known for its music, friendly and hospitable people, and fascinating legends and tales, Ireland is one of the most beloved countries in the world.
 This country has five international airports, but the largest one is Dublin, conveniently located 11 km north of the city centre.
-If you ever find yourself on a long layover here, you cannot miss the chance to venture outside of the airport and see what Ireland’s capital has to offer!
+If you ever find yourself on a long layover here, you cannot miss the chance to venture outside the airport and see what Ireland’s capital offers!

 Airport Overview

 If your layover is short and you don’t want to risk it, don’t despair.
 You can still have a comfortable experience at Dublin Airport.
-Pass the time shopping in its many boutiques, selling Irish products such as high-quality whiskey and featuring fashion brands, ranging from Jo Malone London to Estée Lauder.
-If your wallet isn’t in the mood for shopping, you can grab a bite to eat in one of the many restaurants and cafés in the airport or simply enjoy the free WiFi available throughout the building.
-For more information on the airport itself, check out our Dublin Airport Guide.
+Pass the time shopping in its many boutiques, which sell Irish products such as high-quality whiskey and feature fashion brands ranging from Jo Malone London to Estée Lauder.
+If your wallet isn’t in the mood for shopping, you can grab a bite to eat in one of the many restaurants and cafés in the airport or enjoy the free WiFi available throughout the building.
+For more information on the airport, check out our Dublin Airport Guide.

 Dublin Sightseeing Attractions